dewitt4/Cloud-Custodain/docs/source/usecases/securitygroupsdetectremediate.rst

      - name: high-risk-security-groups-remediate
        resource: security-group
        description: |
-         Remove any rule from a security group that allows 0.0.0.0/0 ingress and notify the user  who added the violating rule.
+         Remove any rule from a security group that allows 0.0.0.0/0 or ::/0 (IPv6) ingress and notify the user  who added the violating rule.
        mode:
            type: cloudtrail